kelseyhightower/pipeline/labs/prerequisites.md

   cloudfunctions.googleapis.com
 ```

-In can take several minutes before the GCP APIs are enabled and ready for use.
+It can take several minutes before the GCP APIs are enabled and ready for use.
 In the meanwhile it's safe to continue the tutorial.
 At any point you can use the `gcloud` command to list enabled services:

 ```
 gcloud services list --enabled